ahmedmosad236/Travel-list/README.md

 1- React js : A JavaScript library for building user interfaces.
 2- css

+## How it works
+write in terminal : npm start run

 ## Demo
 See the live demo of the Wild-Oasis Quiz App: https://travel-list-ahmed.netlify.app/